brucehq/bruce-docs/content/operators/cron.md

 In the above example the Cron operator will only execute the cron job if the /tmp/output.txt does not exist.

-In the next section, we'll discuss the Github operator and how to use it in your manifest files.
+In the next section, we'll discuss the Git operator and how to use it in your manifest files.